rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/0-2-trees-relationships.md

 their nodes in common.
-However, both trees have none of their edges in common - i.e. edges (1,2) and (1,3) in A are no edges in B, and edges (2,1) and (2,3) in B are no edges in A. Because of that, the intersection graph (A & B) is a trivial subgraph to both trees (i.e. all the nodes, but none of the edges) and as such no tree.
+However, both trees have none of their edges in common - i.e. edges (1,2) and (1,3) in A are no edges in B, and edges (2,1) and (2,3) in B are no edges in A. Because of that, the intersection graph (A & B) is a trivial subgraph to both (i.e. all the nodes, but none of the edges) and as such no tree.

-Note that, due to the overall intent of forming sets of trees such that the trees in them are either disjoint ex-or related in some way, a setup of trees will have to be **well formed**.
+Note that, due to the overall intent of forming sets of trees such that the trees in them are either disjoint ex-or related, a setup of trees will have to be **well formed**.
 That is, the trees in a setup must be such that the node orders they represent do not contradict each other - e.g. the ancestor of a node in a tree must not be the descendant of that node in another tree, as is the case with trees A and F.